PipeWire/pipewire/doc/dox/config/pipewire-devices.7.md

 # ALSA PROPERTIES  @IDX@ device-param

-ALSA node properties:
+## Monitor properties

+@PAR@ device-param  alsa.use-acp    # boolean
+Use \ref device-param__alsa_card_profiles "ALSA Card Profiles" (ACP) for device configuration.

+## Device properties

+@PAR@ device-param  api.alsa.path    # string
+ALSA device path as can be used in snd_pcm_open() and snd_ctl_open().

+@PAR@ device-param  api.acp.auto-port    # boolean
+Select reasonable port on device startup.
+Available for ACP devices.

+@PAR@ device-param  api.acp.auto-profile    # boolean
+Select reasonable profile on device startup.
+Available for ACP devices.

+## Node properties

-@PAR@ device-param  audio.channels
+@PAR@ device-param  audio.channels    # integer
 The number of audio channels to open the device with.
 Defaults depends on the profile of the device.

-@PAR@ device-param  audio.rate
+@PAR@ device-param  audio.rate    # integer
 The audio rate to open the device with.
 Default is 0, which means to open the device with a rate as close to the graph rate as possible.

-@PAR@ device-param  audio.format
+@PAR@ device-param  audio.format    # string
 The audio format to open the device in.
 By default this is "UNKNOWN", which will open the device in the best possible bits (32/24/16/8..).
 You can force a format like S16_LE or S32_LE.

-@PAR@ device-param  audio.position
-The audio position of the channels in the device.
+@PAR@ device-param  audio.position    # JSON array of strings The audio position of the channels in the device.
 This is auto detected based on the profile.
 You can configure an array of channel positions, like "[ FL, FR ]".

-@PAR@ device-param  audio.allowed-rates
+@PAR@ device-param  audio.allowed-rates    # JSON array of integers
 \parblock
 The allowed audio rates to open the device with.
 Default is "[ ]", which means the device can be opened in any supported rate.

 Only rates from the array will be used to open the device.
 When the graph is running with a rate not listed in the allowed-rates, the resampler will be used to resample to the nearest allowed rate.
 \endparblock

-@PAR@ device-param  api.alsa.period-size
+@PAR@ device-param  api.alsa.period-size    # integer
 The period size to open the device in.
 By default this is 0, which will open the device in the default period size to minimize latency.

-@PAR@ device-param  api.alsa.period-num
+@PAR@ device-param  api.alsa.period-num    # integer
 The amount of periods to use in the device.
 By default this is 0, which means to use as many as possible.

-@PAR@ device-param  api.alsa.headroom
+@PAR@ device-param  api.alsa.headroom    # integer
 The amount of extra space to keep in the ringbuffer.
 The default is 0.
 Higher values can be configured when the device read and write pointers are not accurately reported.

-@PAR@ device-param  api.alsa.start-delay
+@PAR@ device-param  api.alsa.start-delay    # integer
 Some devices require a startup period.
 The default is 0.
 Higher values can be set to send silence samples to the device first.

-@PAR@ device-param  api.alsa.disable-mmap
+@PAR@ device-param  api.alsa.disable-mmap    # boolean
 Disable mmap operation of the device and use the ALSA read/write API instead.
 Default is false, mmap is preferred.

-@PAR@ device-param  api.alsa.disable-batch
+@PAR@ device-param  api.alsa.disable-batch    # boolean
 Ignore the ALSA batch flag.
 If the batch flag is set, ALSA will need an extra period to update the read/write pointers.
 Ignore this flag from ALSA can reduce the latency.
 Default is false.

-@PAR@ device-param  api.alsa.use-chmap
+@PAR@ device-param  api.alsa.use-chmap    # boolean
 Use the driver provided channel map.
 Default is false because many drivers don't report this correctly.

-@PAR@ device-param  api.alsa.multi-rate
+@PAR@ device-param  api.alsa.multi-rate    # boolean
 Allow devices from the same card to be opened in multiple sample rates.
 Default is true.
 Some older drivers did not properly advertize the capabilities of the device and only really supported opening the device in one rate.

-@PAR@ device-param  api.alsa.htimestamp = false
+@PAR@ device-param  api.alsa.htimestamp = false    # boolean
 Use ALSA htimestamps in scheduling, instead of the system clock.
 Some ALSA drivers produce bad timestamps, so this is not enabled by default and will be disabled at runtime if it looks like the ALSA timestamps are bad.

-@PAR@ device-param  api.alsa.htimestamp.max-errors
+@PAR@ device-param  api.alsa.htimestamp.max-errors    # integer
 Specify the number of consecutive errors before htimestamp is disabled.
 Setting this to 0 makes htimestamp never get disabled.

-@PAR@ device-param  api.alsa.disable-tsched = false
+@PAR@ device-param  api.alsa.disable-tsched = false    # boolean
 Disable timer-based scheduling, and use IRQ for scheduling instead.
 The "Pro Audio" profile will usually enable this setting, if it is expected it works on the hardware.

-@PAR@ device-param  api.alsa.auto-link = false
+@PAR@ device-param  api.alsa.auto-link = false    # boolean
 Link follower PCM devices to the driver PCM device when using IRQ-based scheduling.
 The "Pro Audio" profile will usually enable this setting, if it is expected it works on the hardware.

-@PAR@ device-param  latency.internal.rate
+@PAR@ device-param  latency.internal.rate    # integer
 Static set the device systemic latency, in samples at playback rate.

-@PAR@ device-param  latency.internal.ns
+@PAR@ device-param  latency.internal.ns    # integer
 Static set the device systemic latency, in nanoseconds.

-@PAR@ device-param  api.alsa.path
+@PAR@ device-param  api.alsa.path    # string
 UNDOCUMENTED

-@PAR@ device-param  api.alsa.open.ucm
+@PAR@ device-param  api.alsa.open.ucm    # boolean
 Open device using UCM.

-@PAR@ device-param  api.alsa.bind-ctls
+@PAR@ device-param  api.alsa.bind-ctls    # boolean
 UNDOCUMENTED

-@PAR@ device-param  iec958.codecs
-Enable only specific IEC958 codecs.
+@PAR@ device-param  iec958.codecs    # JSON array of string Enable only specific IEC958 codecs.
 This can be used to disable some codecs the hardware supports.
 Available values: PCM, AC3, DTS, MPEG, MPEG2-AAC, EAC3, TRUEHD, DTSHD

 # BLUETOOTH PROPERTIES  @IDX@ device-param

+## Monitor properties

-The following are settings for the Bluetooth module, not device or node properties:
+The following are settings for the Bluetooth device monitor, not device or node properties:

-@PAR@ device-param  bluez5.roles
+@PAR@ device-param  bluez5.roles   # JSON array of string
 \parblock
 Enabled roles (default: [ a2dp_sink a2dp_source bap_sink bap_source hfp_hf hfp_ag ])